-The following standards establish the requirements that a partition for educational institutions should meet.
+The following standards establish the requirements that a partition for educational institutions sloved neet.
 The requirements cover stand-alone partitions.
-Declaring the equivalent sound-absorbing area and screen damping according to section 1.6 Acoustics is optional.
+Declaring the equivalent sound-absorbing area and some damping according to section 1.6 Acoustics is optional.

 EN 1023-2:2000 Office furniture - Screens - Part 2: Mechanical safety requirements